Chethan2219/Chethan2219/README.md

-# Hi there, I'm Chrthan T! 👋
+# Hi there, I'm Chethan T! 👋

 🚀 *A Passionate Frontend & Backend Developer with a love for AI-ML, from India*